 Collaborating with STEAM Experts

 Including STEAM experts as part of the curriculum design process – who also had the context of the above learnings – provided a level of insight that is often missing from mainstream education curricula.
-The ability to translate technical concepts into relatable creative expressions that empowers students to understand, enjoy and excel in STEAM education is at the core of Gique’s mission.
+The ability to translate technical concepts into relatable creative expressions that empowers students to understand, enjoy, and excel in STEAM education is at the core of Gique’s mission.
 In addition to the authors of this paper, the following individuals played an important role in integrating their real-world expertise into the Gique program curriculum design: Lehla Olson (M.A.
 Special Education, B.A.
-Music Education, Literacy Specialist, Teach For America Alumna), Santi Ayu, Joel Figueroa (Education Directors at The Boys & Girls Clubs of Dorchester), Miguel Salinas (MIT ’16, Brain & Cognitive Science, Past MIT Photography Course TA), Viktor Genel (CEO at MeconoMorph), Wendy Derjue-Holzer (Education Director at Harvard Museums of Science and Culture) , Anastasia Pistofidou (Advanced Manufacturing Officer at FabTextiles), Deren Guler (Founder and Lead Invent-abler at Invent-abling), Leslie Joseph Greene (CEO at The Cool Table Brand), Samuel del Pilar (Founder at Sneakers 4 Success, Product Marketing Manager at adidas), Netia McCray (Founder and CEO at Mbadika), Kevin Wiant (Executive Director at Venture Café Foundation), Faith Dukes (Education Coordinator at MIT Museum), Jess Muise (Member Services Manager at Artisan's Asylum) , Allison Wood (CEO at Reify), Sarah Hoffman (Managing Director at MMMMAVEN).
+Music Education, Literacy Specialist, Teach For America Alumna), Santi Ayu, Joel Figueroa (Education Directors at The Boys & Girls Clubs of Dorchester), Miguel Salinas (MIT ’16, Brain & Cognitive Science, Past MIT Photography Course TA), Viktor Genel (CEO at MeconoMorph), Wendy Derjue-Holzer (Education Director at Harvard Museums of Science and Culture) , Anastasia Pistofidou (Advanced Manufacturing Officer at FabTextiles), Deren Guler (Founder and Lead Invent-abler at Invent-abling), Leslie Joseph Greene (CEO at The Cool Table Brand), Samuel del Pilar (Founder at Sneakers 4 Success, Product Marketing Manager at adidas), Netia McCray (Founder and CEO at Mbadika), Kevin Wiant (Executive Director at Venture Café Foundation), Faith Dukes (Education Coordinator at MIT Museum), Jess Muise (Member Services Manager at Artisan's Asylum) , Allison Wood (CEO at Reify), and Sarah Hoffman (Managing Director at MMMMAVEN).

 Student-Centered Design Process

 Additionally, working alongside our volunteers on the ground and adopting a student-centered design process gave us the ability to gain a different perspective than that of other curriculum writers.
 Gique worked diligently with its volunteer staff to identify where the curriculum may have fallen short in practice to maximize the impact of our program with students through weekly, verbal team debriefs.
-The program leadership also made it a practice to begin each program session with weekly “roses and thorns,” an activity in which students are given 2 sticky notes for their feedback on their way into the classroom: 1 for a positive comment and 1 for a constructive comment about the previous week’s session.
+The program leadership also made it a practice to begin each program session with weekly “roses and thorns,” an activity in which students are given two sticky notes for their feedback on their way into the classroom: one for a positive comment and one for a constructive comment about the previous week’s session.
 The program leadership reviewed every sticky note as a leadership team following the session each week and discussed how to integrate the feedback into the next week’s session.
 This practice enabled students to feel heard and provide actionable feedback throughout the program, and enabled Gique to strengthen the impact and coherence of its program experience for future students.

 The resulting curriculum places a strong emphasis not only on student exposure to a broad range of STEAM topics, but also on the development of student self-confidence, cooperative learning skills, and application to everyday life.